 At a glance:

 If you are an aspiring filmmaker, then the Blackmagic Pocket Cinema 4K may be a great camera to start shooting.
-It is very affordable for a camera with many advanced features prioritising image quality above everything else.
+It is a very affordable camera for filmmakers, with many advanced features prioritising image quality above everything else.

 It features a Four Thirds size sensor that has an impressive 13-EV of dynamic range so that you can capture lots of highlight and shadow detail.
 It can also save footage in ProRes or Blackmagic Raw 2.0 formats, meaning a considerable amount of colour detail is captured to enable image editing in post-production.